mercedes-benz/sechub/sechub-analyzer-cli/README.md

 # SecHub Analyzer CLI

-SecHub Analyzer CLI looks for markers in files and reports back the location of the markers in the file.
+SecHub Analyzer CLI looks for markers in files and reports back the location of those markers.
 The markers are:

 - Start: `NOSECHUB`
 - End: `END-NOSECHUB`

 The markers have to be added in a comment.
-The symbols used to indicate a comment can differ from language to language.
-Only single line comments are supported.
+The symbols used to indicate a comment can differ from programming language to programming language.
+In general, only single line comments are supported.

 Comment examples: